Melangert/Fix-My-Laptop-FML-/README.md

 `fml boost` toggles between **power-saver** and **performance** mode.

-- **power-saver** — less heat, better battery life, recommended for everyday use on low-spec machines
+- **power-saver** — decreases performance but preserves battery health
-- **performance** — maximum CPU speed, useful for short intensive tasks
+- **performance** — maximum CPU speed, useful for shorter tasks.

 Run `fml boost` once to switch to performance and run  again to switch back.
 Works with `powerprofilesctl` `tuned-adm`   and `cpupower`.

 ## Cleanup

-`fml clean` safely removes:
+`fml clean` removes:
 - Unused packages
 - Unused flatpak runtimes and oldsnap revisions
 - Thumbnail and browser caches
 - Your temp files from /tmp
-- System journal logs older than 7 days
+- System journal logs older than a week

-Always asks for confirmation before making any changes.
-Never touch your personal files or documents.
+Always asks for confirmation before making any changes fml will  never touch your personal files or documents.

 ## Supported package managers